M901 Applied Business Project

 This course examines the challenges of contemporary leadership in modern organizations.
 Key classical and modern theories and models of leadership are presented with strong emphasis on the role of leaders in the management of change and strategy execution.
 Academic input is tied throughout the course to practice examples.

-M954 Cross-Cultural Management of Teams and Projects
+M954 Cross-Cultural Management

 This course considers how culture affects management practice from operations to strategy.
 In a globalized economy and particularly in the service industries of hospitality, sport, leisure and tourism, managing cultures has become an integral part of everyday work experience.
 This course will provide insight into generic theories of culture, provide an increased awareness of the student’s own culture, and encourage the exploration and transfer of management practices across national boundaries.